 These are replies from the TSA on Twitter to people asking about taking nicotine products on a plane:

 Carrying smoking related items for when you arrive

 You can also bring cigarettes with you on a plane.
-You will be able to be ready to light up the second you step out of the terminal building at your destination.
+You will be able to light up the second you step out of the terminal building at your destination.
 If you are traveling abroad though you will have to check customs regulations for the country you are traveling to.

 You can bring matches (one box of safety matches) or just one lighter on a plane with certain restrictions so check out the link to find out more.

 If you prefer to roll your own cigarettes then you can take rolling tobacco and rolling papers with you too.